mithom/streamlabs_rpgGame/README.md

 ability to add gender, if gender is available, automatically adapt game to it (auto king/queen)

 add make command, no automatic characters/revives, ability to choose name, cannot be same as prev character

+notes

+only 1 weapon at a time, possibility to second only 1 armor at a time each lvl has difficulty, if not high enough lvl, death chance goes up towns - safe, 0% death chance beginning terrains, 5-10% death chance exp depending on difficulty, exponential exp gain with difficulty

+battle system separate tick rate after attack, certain amount of time to react, (20 seconds) to type a different command succesrate flee 45% fight = 1 round sneak attack, when attacking outside of village or town -> you cannot flee. player vs multiple, find own system there is a map, always the same move has it's own cooldown, shorter CD then game tick. exp gained depending on last time moved (safe time in db and filter on it) cannot move while being attacked

+boss fights
+boss has HP, but players do not HP (1) boss can take 25 hits he attacks 1 player, but attacks hem twice boss is in a zone, 1hour respawn time boss only attacks after he is attacked, and then keeps doing so zone is always there, but kind of safe zone, but no shopping shopping only in towns upon death: lose everything except coins
+Persist ability: get best weapon for lvl until you reach your persisted weapon

+default currency